Lajes Field: Portuguese Air Force

+A Portuguese Air Force AW101 at Lajes.

+Air Base No 4 (Lajes Air Base) is a base unit of the Portuguese Air Force, subordinated to the Azores Air Zone Command.
+Presently, Lajes Air Base is the home of the Squadron 752 "Fénix", a search and rescue squadron flying the AgustaWestland AW101 helicopters, which undertakes the SAR and air evacuation mission within the Santa Maria FIR - Flight Information Region.
+Lajes is also home of a permanent detachment of Squadron 502 "Elefantes", flying one EADS CASA C-295M deployed from Montijo Air Base, with tactical and general transport, medical evacuation, maritime patrol and search and rescue support duties.
+Other Portuguese Air Force aircraft are also occasionally deployed to Lajes, including Lockheed P-3C Orion from Maritime Patrol Squadron 601.
+The Azores Air Command headquarters is also installed in the base.

 United States Air Force

 Lajes Field is the home of the 65th Air Base Group, which in turn is subordinate to the United States Air Forces in Europe.
 The group provides base and en route support for the U.S. Department of Defense, NATO, and other authorized aircraft transiting the installation.
 Due to the global economic crisis, the US government decided to reduce the military contingent at Lajes to no more than 170 active duty personnel.
 Families will relocate stateside or elsewhere, several buildings, dorms and homes will be made redundant.
 This much reduced effective will still be responsible to keep Lajes operational mission active although at a much reduced scale, with relevant changes to be implemented from March 2014.

 In addition to the 65th Air Base Wing, other units at Lajes Field include the U.S. Army Military Traffic Management Command's 1324th Military Port Command in the nearby port of Praia da Vitoria, U.S. Air Force Air Mobility Command’s 729th Air Mobility Support Squadron, Detachment 6 of the Air Force Public Affairs Agency, Detachment 250 - Air Force Office of Special Investigations, DLA Disposition Services, and the Defense Commissary Agency.

 Lajes Field was the home of the 65th Communication Squadron, which provides communication in the form of High Frequency Global Communications Systems (HFGCS), ground radio, ground radar, SatCom (Satellite Communications), and cryptography to the base, until 2019 when an Air Base Squadron was activated and absorbed the 65th Operational Support Squadron, 65th Security Forces Squadron, and 65th Communication Squadron.